mike-lischke/antlr-format/ReadMe.md

 BREAKING CHANGE:

-The package has been split into the cli wrapper and the actual formatter class.
-This avoids inclusion of otherwise unnecessary packages, when importing this package.
+The package has been split into a [cli wrapper](https://www.npmjs.com/package/antlr-format-cli) and the actual formatter class.
+This avoids inclusion of otherwise unnecessary packages, when importing this package and works around a problem with esbuild when mixing ESM and CommonJS modules running in Node.js (for example using Jest with ts-jest).

+Additionally, the `GrammarFormatter` class now accepts a string with the grammar content and does the tokenisation on its own.
+This avoids that you have to run the ANTLRv4 lexer manually (or even care for it at all).

 ### 1.0.0